voxsim/knowledge/programming-languages/javascript/README.md

 ```

 For the second case you can't use `break` or `continue`.
-For the third case you it iterates *absolutely* through the array including properties or what we add to the prototype of Array.
+For the third case it iterates *absolutely* through the array including properties or what we add to the prototype of Array.
 It is useful if you want to iterate through object properties.
 The fourth case works as normal `foreach`.
 If you want to iterate through object properties you should use `Object.keys` or `entries`.

-## Array

-*Array.from*
-*Array.of*
-*Array.find*
-*Array.findIndex*
-*Array.some*
-*Array.every*

 ## Operators